-"'Where's R. Daneel now, by the way?"
+"Where's R. Daneel now, by the way?"

 "He's at our record files.
 He's trying to collect information on Medievalist agitators."

 "Good Lord, there are millions."

 "I know, but it keeps him happy."

-Baley was nearly at the door, when he turned, half on impulse,

-and said, "Commissioner, did Dr. Sarton ever talk to you about Spacetown's program?
+Baley was nearly at the door, when he turned, half on impulse, and said, "Commissioner, did Dr. Sarton ever talk to you about Spacetown's program?
 I mean, about introducing the C/Fe culture?"

 "The what?"

 "Introducing robots."

 "Occasionally."
 The Commissioner's tone was not one of any particular interest.

 "Did he ever explain what Spacetown's point was?"
 "Oh, improve health, raise the standard of living.
 The usual talk; it didn't impress me.
 Oh, I agreed with him.
+I nodded my head and all that.
+What could I do?
+It's just a matter of humoring them and hoping they'll keep within reason in their notions.
+Maybe some day ..."
+Baley waited but he didn't say what maybe--some--day might bring.

-I nodded my head and all like finding a diamond asteroid in the rings of Saturn.
+Baley said, "Did he ever mention anything about emigration?"
+"Emigration!
+Never.
+Letting an Earthman into an Outer World is like finding a diamond asteroid in the rings of Saturn."
 "I mean emigration to new worlds."
 But the Commissioner answered that one with a simple stare of incredulousness.

-Baley chewed that for a moment, then said with sudden bluntness, "\Vhat's cerebroanalysis, Commissioner?
+Baley chewed that for a moment, then said with sudden bluntness, "What's cerebroanalysis, Commissioner?
 Ever hear of it?"
 The Commissioner's round face didn't pucker; his eyes didn't blink.
 He said evenly, "No, what's it supposed to be?"
 "Nothing.
 Just picked it up."
-He left the office and at his desk continued thinlç, ing.
+He left the office and at his desk continued thinking.
 Certainly, the Commissioner wasn't that good an actor.
 Well, then.
 At 16:05 Baley called Jessie and told her he wouldn't be home that night nor probably any night for a while.
 It took a while after that to disengage her.
 "Lije, is there trouble?
 Are you in danger?"
 A policeman is always in a certain amount of danger, he explained lightly.
 It didn't satisfy her.
 "Where will you be staying?"
-16:40, he had succeeded.
-At i6:~~ the Commissioner left, passing him with an uncertain smile.
+He didn't tell her.
+"If you're going to be lonely tonight," he said, "stay at your mother's."
+He broke connections abruptly, which was probably just as well.
+At 16:20 he made a call to Washington.
+It took a certain length of time to reach the man he wanted and an almost equally long time to convince him he ought to make an air trip to New York the next day.
+By 16:40, he had succeeded.
+At 16:55 the Commissioner left, passing him with an uncertain smile.
 The day shift left en masse.
 The sparser population that filled the offices in the evening and through the night made its way in and greeted him in varied tones of surprise.
-K. Daneel came to his desk with a sheaf of papers.
+R. Daneel came to his desk with a sheaf of papers.